sagemath/sagewiki_to_gh-2022-10-10/days40_projects.md

 beta-testing it.
 (It also needs commenting, examples, etc.)

+Could you please poset the trac ticket number here?
+I am very interested to see your work (Anne).

-  Jeremy L. Martin
+  Jeremy L. Martin,
-  Anne Schilling
+  Anne Schilling,
-  Tom
+  Tom,
   Lauren

 - Tutte Polynomial

-Kevin
+Kevin,
 Thomas

 Posets & Simplicial complexes